HackerEarth/engineering.hackerearth.com/_posts/2018-09-20-profiling-django-views-with-scooby.md

 response has that custom header which contains the UUID.
 If yes, then collect the data from url `/scooby/get-data/<uuid>/` in same domain.

-This is the code of middleware:
+This is the code of middleware
+(You can skip directly to [Further improvements](#improvements) section if you are not interested in code):

 ```python
 import uuid